abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-09-19-K-Nearest-Neighbor-Classifier.md

 ## Loading the CIFAR-10 Dataset

 The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) is a labeled subset of 60,000 (32x32) color images which were collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinto.
 The images are categorized within 1 of 10 separate classifications, with 6,000 images per class.
 The complete dataset contains 50,000 training images along with 10,000 test images.
-The test images was created using "exactly 1,000 randomly-selected images from each class".
+The test images were created using "exactly 1,000 randomly-selected images from each class".
 Figure 1 below shows a subsample of 7 images from each class along with the corresponding labels for each class.

 ![CIFAR Sample](/assets/png/knn/cifar_10_sample.png){:width="560px"}
 __Figure 1:__ _Samples from the CIFAR-10 Dataset_